-High levels of nutrients like Total Nitrogen and Total Phosphorous can cause excessive algae and weed growth, which lowers water quality, harms fish and other aquatic life as a result of lower oxygen levels, and affects the appearance and recreational enjoyment of our rivers and lakes.
+High levels of nutrients in Lake Winnipeg, like phosphorus and nitrogen, cause excessive algae and weed growth.
+This lowers water quality, harms fish and other aquatic life as a result of lower oxygen levels, and affects the appearance and recreational enjoyment of our rivers and lakes.

 Yes.
 The City is regulated by the Province of Manitoba through Environment Act Licence No. 3042.

 Data values on this page are representative of the 2013 Baseline Sewer Network.